-Drugs research and development cost over $145 billion every year in the US only.
-One of the key contributors to these rising costs is unacceptable drug safety profile either detected during Phase 1 Clinical Trial (50-60%) or during Phase IV Post marketing surveillance where some severe side effects were unnoticed during the phase I clinical trial.
-This is what makes toxicity profiling so important.
-Of note, it has been described that in 30% of the studied cases the animals showed a toxic effect on a different organ compared to human (https://www.gwern.net/docs/dnb/2000-olson.pdf)
+Drug research and development costs over $145 billion every year in the US only.
+One of the key contributors to these costs is an unacceptable drug safety profile either detected during Phase 1 Clinical Trials (50-60%) or during Phase IV Post marketing surveillance where some severe side effects were unnoticed during the phase I clinical trial.
+Toxicity profiling is therefore a vital cost-saving precaution.
+Of note, it has been described that in 30% of the studied cases the animals showed a toxic effect on a different organ compared to human (https://www.gwern.net/docs/dnb/2000-olson.pdf).

 A549 cells were treated with test compounds in a 8 dose response curve.
 Both cell viability and cytotoxicity was assessed using CellTitre-Glo and LDH respectively.
 Staurosporine (a positive reference control compound) showed a significant reduction in cell viability when compared to untreated or vehicle control (***p<0.001; ±SEM).

-HeLa cells were treated with Staurosporine for 4 hours at different concentrations ranging from 10µM to 125nM.
+HeLa cells were treated with Staurosporine for 4 hours at different concentrations ranging from 125nM TO 10µM.
 Caspase-Glo 3/7® Reagent was added directly to cells in 96-well plates and incubated at room temperature for 30 minutes before recording luminescence (RLU).
 Each point represents the average of 3 replicates (error bars represent ±SEM).

 |Acute kidney disease||Chronic kidney disease||Nephrotoxicity|